-The latest round of the Champions League begins Tuesday as English football giants Manchester City and Liverpool seek desperate wins.
+The latest round of the Champions League (CL) begins Tuesday as English football giants Manchester City and Liverpool seek desperate wins.
 Pep Guardiola's side topped Group C after winning its first three games and will go through with a Wednesday victory over a pointless Atlanta side they hammered 5-1 at home last time out.

 Liverpool came second in Group E before hosting Genk a day earlier.
 London duo Chelsea and Tottenham can also take little for granted as they welcome Ajax and visit Red Star Belgrade, respectively.

 Borussia Dortmund vs. Inter Milan and Zenit St Petersburg vs. RB Leipzig also look like key games in the race to the last 16.